RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/creating_the_job_dag.md

 I tried to contrive a queen that would require a non-linear [[job dag|JD3]].
 There are several ways to create a dag that would fit our needs, let's go with something like this:

-DAG Node 1: Designs a negativly-charged residue on chain 1's side of the interface
+DAG Node 1: Designs a negatively-charged residue on chain 1's side of the interface

-DAG Node 2: Designs a posativly-charged residue on chain 2's side of the interface
+DAG Node 2: Designs a posatively-charged residue on chain 2's side of the interface

 DAG Node 3: Relax the interface